 These Economic Rights were classified as liabilities and marked to market each reporting period until their settlement in April 2013.
-The change in valuation of Economic Rights decreased approximately \$0.1 million for the three months ended June 30, 2012.
-There was no change in the valuation of Economic Rights for the three months ended June 30, 2013 as the valuation of the Economic Rights as of March 31, 2013 was estimated based on the actual amount owed and paid to the holders in April 2013, which was \$0.6 million.
+The change in valuation of Economic Rights decreased approximately \$63,000 for the three months ended September 30, 2012.
+There was no change in the valuation of Economic Rights for the three months ended September 30, 2013 as the Economic Rights were settled by a \$0.6 million payment to the holders in April 2013.

-Change in valuation of other liabilities measured at fair value
+Change in valuation of liabilities measured at fair value

-The change in valuation of other liabilities measured at fair value relates to the warrants to purchase shares of our common stock under the registered direct financing completed in February 2007 and our liability under an agreement with the Scottish Enterprise, or SE, that would potentially require us to make a payment to SE should staffing levels in Scotland fall below prescribed minimum levels.
+The change in valuation of liabilities measured at fair value relates to the warrants to purchase shares of our common stock under the registered direct financing completed in February 2007 and our liability under an agreement with the Scottish Enterprise, or SE, that would potentially require us to make a payment to SE should staffing levels in Scotland fall below prescribed minimum levels.
 The warrants and agreement are classified as liabilities.
 The value of the warrants and the SE Agreement are being marked to market each reporting period as a gain or loss.
 Such gains or losses will continue to be reported for the warrants until they are exercised or expired.
 Gains or losses on the SE Agreement will be reported until the agreement expires in July 2014.
-For the three months ended June 30, 2012, the change in the valuation of other liabilities measured at fair value was an increase of \$8,000.
-There was no change in the valuation of other liabilities measured at fair value and june 30, 2013.
+For the three months ended September 30, 2012, the change in the valuation of liabilities measured at fair value was an increase of \$1,000.
+There was no change in the valuation of liabilities measured at fair value for the three months ended September 30, 2013.

-Foreign exchange gains (losses)
+Foreign exchange gains

-Foreign exchange gains (losses) decreased by \$0.2 million, from a gain of \$0.1 million for the three months ended June 30, 2012, to a loss of \$0.1 million for the three months ended June 30, 2013.
+Foreign exchange gains increased by \$19,000, from a gain of approximately \$6,000 for the three months ended September 30, 2012, to a gain of \$25,000 for the three months ended September 30, 2013.
 Foreign exchange gains (losses) are reported in the consolidated statement of operations as a separate line item within other income (expense).